The symptoms of coronary artery disease can range from mild to severe:

 Am I considered a high-risk patient for surgery?

 Am I considered high-risk for PCI?

-If I am considered high-risk, is protected stenting an appropriate option for me?
+If I am considered high-risk, is Protected PCI an appropriate option for me?

-Can you recommend an interventional cardiologist who offers protected stenting?
+Can you recommend an Interventional Cardiologist who offers Protected PCI with Impella?